opullum/eloquent-js-exercises/README.md

 🔗 [Eloquent JavaScript Code Sandbox + Solutions](https://eloquentjavascript.net/code/)

 ## Progress Checklist
 Below are the current tasks left to complete in this repository.
-This checklist will be removed once all the chapters, details, exercises, and tests are added.
-Contributions are welcome!
+This checklist will be removed once all the chapters, details, exercises, and tests are added. **Contributions are welcome!** When choosing to contribute to the project, please read [CONTRIBUTORS.md](./CONTRIBUTORS.md) before doing so.

 **Key**: ✅ (Completed), 🚧 (In Progress), ❌ (Not Started)